 - Assist with public events such as Wordstock and Think & Drink

 - Develop and implement special projects

 Oregon Humanities, an independent, nonprofit affiliate of the National Endowment for the Humanities, connects Oregonians to ideas that change lives and transform communities.
 We value equity, justice, empathy, and respect as essential for vital, flourishing communities.
 We encourage applications from candidates with diverse backgrounds, particularly those from historically underrepresented groups, whose professional and personal experiences will help us work toward our vision of an Oregon that invites diverse perspectives, explores challenging questions, and strives for just communities.

-If you are interested, please email a cover letter and résumé to Kathleen Holt, associate director and editor, at firstname.lastname@example.org.
+If you are interested, please email a cover letter and résumé to Ben Waterhouse, communications associate, at firstname.lastname@example.org.
 Please submit both required items combined as a single document.
-Applications will be accepted through Friday, September 22.
+Applications will be accepted through Friday, June 29, 2018.
 No phone calls, please.